tis-lab/tislab.org/research/index.md

 %}

 We can all slow the spread of COVID-19 and “Flatten the Curve” together.
-Flatten the Curve provides reliable information reviewed by scientists delivered in as many languages as possible to help.
+Flatten the Curve provided reliable information reviewed by scientists delivered in as many languages as possible to help.

 **Contact:** [Julie McMurry](mailto:julie@tislab.org)
 **Funding:** NIH U24TR002306

-{% include link.html type="home-page" link="https://www.flattenthecurve.com/" icon="" text="" %}
 {% include link.html type="github" link="flattenthecurve" icon="" text="" %}
 {% include link.html type="twitter" link="FlattenCurve" icon="" text="" %}
 {:.center}